kaycebasques/kayce.basqu.es/src/portfolio.md

   focused on a real user need (figuring out how to make a website faster) and explained all the features within DevTools that can help users achieve that goal, tying all the features together into a holistic workflow.
 I created a sample app in React so that users could get hands-on experience with all the tools.
-I hosted the sample app on an free and easy-to-use hosting service (Glitch) to ensure that all users could access the hands-on experience.
+I hosted the sample app on a free and easy-to-use hosting service (Glitch) to ensure that all users could access the hands-on experience.
 Last, I made the tutorial fun!
-Check out the story about Tony the cat to see for yourself.
+See the stuff about Tony the cat to see what I mean.
 I also created a [video version of the tutorial](https://www.youtube.com/watch?v=5fLW5Q5ODiE).
   Based on the YouTube comments, the feedback is overwhelmingly positive!
 * [Case study guidelines].
 I created these guidelines for web.dev contributors back when I was content lead for that site.
 Case studies were very important for getting